On inertial types of elliptic curves: Introduction

-Our approach follows~\cite{dembélé2024galoisinertialtypeselliptic} and a key difference from the mentioned works is the use of the language of Weil--Deligne representations.
-Furthermore, working over $\Q_{p^2}$ allows for a fully explicit description of the inertial types.
-In particular, we know exactly how many inertial types there are at each conductor and what is the fixed fields by their kernels; this level of detail has applications to Diophantine equations as discussed at length in~\cite{BCDFmulti}.
-Observe also that an inertial type arising from an elliptic curve can also arise, for example, from a classical or Hilbert modular form whose field of coefficients is not $\Q$ (and so not corresponding to an elliptic curves by the Eichler--Shimura correspondence).
-Since our description of the types is independent of elliptic curves, it has the advantage that it can be applied to study inertial types coming from other sources.
-In fact, our computations to determine the types~$\tau$ hold under the following assumptions: \begin{itemize} \item[(i)] $\tau$ has unramified determinant; \item[(ii)] $\tau$ has image isomorphic to one of the groups in Theorem~\ref{semistability groups}; \item[(iii)] $\tau$ has conductor bounded by an explicit constant (in terms of the base field $\Q_{p^2}$). \item[(iv)] if $p=2$ and $\tau$ is non exceptional with image isomorphic to~$Q_8$ then $\tau$ is triply imprimitive (see Section~\ref{sec:exceptional} for the definition). \item[(v)] if $p=2$ and $\tau$ is exceptional then it becomes triply imprimitive after a cubic base change. \end{itemize} It follows that any inertial type~$\tau$ over $\Q_{p^2}$ with conductor bounded by the constant and satisfying these properties must be among the types we found.
-An application of this can be found in the forthcoming work of Pacetti--Torcomian~\cite{PacTor}, where they use our classification to determine inertial types of Jacobians of hyperelliptic curves appearing in the study of certain Fermat-type equations.
-Finally, note that assumptions (i)--(iii) are well known properties of the types $\tau_E$ coming from elliptic curves, and~(iv)-(v) follow from Theorem~\ref{Images of Galois}, hence the types we will compute include all types from elliptic curves.
+We want to highlight the following consequence of our approach.
+An inertial type arising from an elliptic curve can also appear, for example, in a classical or Hilbert modular form whose field of coefficients is not $\Q$ (and so not corresponding to an elliptic curve by the Eichler--Shimura correspondence).
+Since our description is independent of elliptic curves, it can be used to study inertial types coming from other sources, because any type satisfying the conditions in our main theorems is computed by our algorithm.
+An application of this can be found in the work of Pacetti--Torcomian~\cite{PacTor}, where they use our classification to determine inertial types of Jacobians of hyperelliptic curves appearing in the study of the Fermat equation $x^5 + y^p = z^3$; see Example~\ref{Example Ariel} for more details.